aquasecurity/tfsec/docs/guides/trivy.md

 # Moving towards configuration scanning with Trivy
-Overtime we've taken [trivy][trivy] to be the go-to scanning tool for a vareity of things.
+Overtime we've taken [trivy][trivy] to be the go-to scanning tool for a variety of things.
 This also includes terraform scanning.

 This section describes some differences between Trivy and tfsec.